hapijs/lab/README.md

 - `-G` - export `Lab` as a global.
 Defaults to disabled.
 If you enable this, make sure to remove any `require('lab')` lines from your tests.
 - `-s` - silence test output, defaults to false.
 - `-v` - verbose test output, defaults to false.

-## Motivation

-**lab** was developed to provide a minimal layer above writing simple node test cases.
-In contrast with other test frameworks, **lab** does not modify any prototypes, globals, and uses node [domains](http://nodejs.org/api/domain.html) to capture test errors.
-We've used other test frameworks and utilities but at some point needed greater control over the tools, especially around domains and error handling in node.